-If you’ve been, then of course you’ll know it’s all true – but the village actually has a lot more to offer and, if you’ve got a little time to spend exploring, it’ll more than likely prove to be time well spent.
+If you’ve been, then, of course, you’ll know it’s all true – but the village actually has a lot more to offer and, if you’ve got a little time to spend exploring, it’ll more than likely prove to be time well spent.

 Commercialism hasn’t quite blanketed the whole of the Kaya Valley just yet and there are still glimpses of life as it was when tobacco and not tourism was the mainstay of the local economy.
-But there are some modern touches too – and not all them detrimental to a community steeped in history which can be traced back to Roman times.
+But there are some modern touches too – and not all of them detrimental to a community steeped in history which can be traced back to Roman times.

 The Ghost Town

 The history of the ruined village on a hill on the south side of the valley is already well-documented elsewhere – both in fact and fiction – but not so much the unique atmosphere of the place which is difficult to capture in words.
-Neither foreboding nor frivolous, there is still something in the stones echoing a lost community which saw both happiness and tragedy in its time.
+Neither foreboding nor frivolous, there is still something in the stones echoing a lost community that saw both happiness and tragedy in its time.
 Sit up by the old chapel early on a spring morning and you can watch the mist swirl and then disappear among the ruins – both eerie and stunningly beautiful.

-In summer – if you can stand the heat – colourful lizards and butterflies flit among the rocks while, in the winter, the greenery returns, trying once more to envelop the remains of buildings which once were homes to hundreds.
+In summer – if you can stand the heat – colourful lizards and butterflies flit among the rocks while, in the winter, the greenery returns, trying once more to envelop the remains of buildings that once were homes to hundreds.
 Stand still and listen and it’s easy to imagine people still living out their lives – ghosts among the tumbled gables and walls, testament to an age of change which was sometimes cruel, sometimes ruthless.